as43z/as43z/README.md

 ### Contact 📫

 My networks can be found [here](https://linktr.ee/as43z) and you can send a mail to [albertsaeznunez@gmail.com](mailto://albertsaeznunez@gmail.com).
-Please be mindful of your comments and be patient as I have multiple things going on right now.
+Please be mindful of your comments and be patient as I have many things to attend to right now.